-Groundbreaking female referee Bibiana Steinhaus to retire
+Groundbreaking female referee Bibiana Steinhaus retires

 MUNICH (AP) — Bibiana Steinhaus, one of the most decorated referees in women’s soccer and the first female referee in the German men’s Bundesliga, announced her retirement Wednesday.

-Steinhaus will oversee Wednesday’s German Super Cup men’s game between Bayern Munich and Borussia Dortmund as her last fixture.
-The 41-year-old police officer said her decision followed a period of reflection and that she would give more detail about her motivations later.
+Steinhaus oversaw Bayern Munich’s 3-2 win over Borussia Dortmund in Wednesday’s German Super Cup men’s game as her last fixture.
+The 41-year-old police officer said earlier that her decision followed a period of reflection and that she would give more detail about her motivations later.

 “Like many people in the time of the coronavirus situation, I have been reflecting on some things and reassessing them,” she said in a statement on the German soccer federation website.
 “For this evening I want the focus to be solely on the game.
 I will explain the reasons for my departure in more detail again in due course.”